qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   top left key, it should send you to your chosen BASE layer.

   If this sounds confusing, look at the top row in the `_FUN` layer map.
-The left most two layers are the normal BASE layer `_LTR` and its numbers layer `_NSY`.
+The left most two keys are the normal BASE layer `_LTR` and its numbers layer `_NSY`.
 The right most two layers are the _descramble_ variants thereof.
-The other layers are used in common.
+The other layers in the middle are used in common.

   This works for computers configured to _already_ remap the input to Dvorak, such as a laptop that you want computer operating system side mapping to Dvorak for its build in keyboard.